 Some interesting thoughts on things to do: when is the last time you got something besides junk or bills in the mail?
-Why not write handwritten card or letter to someone you have been missing or not able to connect with during the rush of day-to-day activities?
-Use fancy stationary if you like and pick out some fun stamps and stickers.
+Why not write a handwritten card or letter to someone you have been missing or not able to connect with during the rush of day-to-day activities?
+Use fancy stationery if you like and pick out some fun stamps and stickers.
 Take a virtual class you have never had time for.
-Having a staring contest, bird watch, climb a tree, or have a virtual sleep over!
+Have a staring contest, bird watch, climb a tree, or have a virtual sleepover!

 Is it 20 degrees out but you need to get out of the house?
 Have a fire, roast some marshmallows, and sing a campfire song.
-Grab your warmest outerwear, something hot to drink and your favorite people.
+Grab your warmest outerwear, your favorite gloves, something hot to drink, and your favorite people.
 The nice thing about a fire at home is the facilities are never far away and they are always warm!

 Here is the final and biggest thing to make the most of your staycation: do nothing.
 Absolutely nothing.
 It’s okay, you are on “staycation” and absolutely nothing is absolutely okay!